statisticsnorway/dapla-shared-data-processor-build-scripts/README.md

 # dapla-shared-data-processor-build-scripts
-Actions and scripts used to build, deploy and test images used by Kildomaten's data sharing feature.
+Actions and scripts used to build, deploy and test images used by Delomaten's data sharing feature.